-The municipality has adopted and gazetted Waste Management By-Law to address several issues as per Waste Act, Cemetery By-law is under review and adopted a Waste Management Tariff Policy.
+The municipality has adopted and gazetted Waste Management By-Law on the 19th December 2022 (gazzete no 4858) to address several issues as per Waste Act, Cemetery By-law is under review and adopted a Waste Management Tariff Policy.
 The municipality currently does not have Peace Officers responsible for enforcing, however, this role is executed by Traffic Officers and Traffic Wardens.
 The municipality in collaboration with DEDEAT has initiated signing of an agreement which will ensure some municipal officials are trained as Environmental Management Inspectors and this will contribute a lot in ensuring enforcement of environmental related cases within the municipal space.
-The effluent Policy is being developed and a budget will be ring-fenced for implementation of the policy should it be adopted; however, the municipality has established a committee which sits quarterly to deal with issues relating to effluent.
+The effluent Policy is being developed in partnership with ANDM and a budget will be ring-fenced for implementation of the policy should it be adopted; however, the municipality has established a sub-committee of the waste management forum which sits quarterly to deal with issues relating to effluent.